Shellyspike/Primo/Primo.Networking_en.md

      - Timeout
      - Wait after (ms)
      - Wait before (ms)

    - **Output**:
-     - Headers
+     - Headers - The headers of the response received from the SOAP request.
-     - Response
+     - Response - The service's response.

-   - **Simple**:
+   - **Simple** - Parameters for the Simple authentication type:
      - Login
      - Password
-     - Secure password
+     - Secure password - If using an encrypted password, provide it in this field as a SecureString variable.
+Such a password is not stored in plain text in the computer's memory.
+It can be retrieved, for example, from the Credential Manager.

    - **SOAP**:
-     - Contract - required
+     - Contract — Required.
+The service contract.
-     - Endpoint - required
+     - Endpoint — Required.
+Specify the location of the WSDL schema.
-     - Method - required
+     - Method — Required.
+The method name.
-     - Parameters
+     - Parameters — An array of method parameters. **Important!** Classes are not supported in data types, only simple types.
-     - Timeout
+     - Timeout — Request timeout in milliseconds.
+Specify the maximum wait time for a server response in ms, after which, if no response is received, the request will be terminated with an error status.
+The default is 20000.

 ## Feedback